EmbeddedSystemClass/New-GPS-Additions/README.md

 # New-GPS-Additions
 crazyflie 1.0/2.0

+Date 2016.07.15

+>>>>Branch gtgps-9 - This new branch and new commit contains the latest updates involving changes to sensfusion6.c The code change in function sensfusion6GetEulerRPY() corrects roll, pitch and yaw when roll or pitch nears +/- 90 degrees and when the crazyflie tumbles or flies upside-down.

+It also facilitates performing compass calibration when the crazyflie is vertically held with the nose up or nose down.
+Before this code change, only starboard side down or port side up could actually be used.
+This commit does not change this limitation, but a future commit will take advantage of the modified Euler angles and not have such orientation restrictions.

+In function sensfusion6GetEulerRPY(), the new code handles the conversion from quaternion to Euler angles when yaw hits the singularities near a +/- 90 degree pitch angle.
+This situation also known as gimbal lock, is handled specially.
+The pitch angle is now +/- 180 degrees instead of +/- 90 degrees.
+In addition, some numerical instabilities have been corrected when certain quaternion values are used within the arctan2(n,d) trigonometric function.

+Not tested, but the new Euler angles should work better in the special cases the crazyflie tumbles or is flown upside down.

 Date 2016.07.12

 >>>>Branch gtgps-8 - This new branch and new commit contains the latest updates involving changes to compass.c and small changes to